 It should be noted that before this era, money was not controlled by the state or central banks.
 And from a first principles level, Bitcoin is a return to this state of affairs, allowing every individual with an internet connection to have complete control over his money.

-In the simplest terms, the BTC blockchain is merely a digital ledger that includes all of the transactions in Bitcoin’s history, and it is divided into blocks.
+In the simplest terms, the BTC blockchain is merely a digital ledger that includes all the transactions in Bitcoin’s history, and it is divided into blocks of information.